-The rain started in August and by mid-October 2011, violent floods in Thailand had crippled the factories that helped produce nearly half of the world’s hard drives.
+The rain started in August and by mid-October 2011, violent floods in Thailand had damaged the factories that helped produce nearly half of the world’s hard drives.
 As an online backup company, Backblaze fills more than 50TB of new drives every day.
 To survive this crisis without raising prices or compromising service, Backblaze deployed every last employee, as well as friends and family, to acquire drives in what became known internally as “drive farming.”
 What follows is how we did it.

-Brian, our Buyer, gasped, “$349 for a 3TB internal Hitachi hard drive!”
+Brian, our buyer, gasped, “$349 for a 3TB internal Hitachi hard drive!”
 How could that be?
 The last drive order he placed just two weeks ago on NewEgg was at $129 per drive.
 He re-checked the SKU three times.
 He found Seagate and Western Digital prices were similar.
 What was going on?
 Over the next few days, prices spiked in all of our traditional purchasing channels; everyone was quoting ridiculously high numbers.
-One “friend” offered us 100 drives, non-returnable, for a mere $568 each—we said no. In a matter of days the cost of the hard drives that are core to our business had jumped over 200%, meaning the cost of providing our customers’ unlimited storage was going to skyrocket as well.
+One “friend” offered us 100 drives, non-returnable, for a mere $568 each—we said no. In a matter of days, the cost of the hard drives that are core to our business had jumped over 200%, meaning the cost of providing our customers’ unlimited storage was going to skyrocket as well.
 We needed a plan.

 We Didn’t Plan for Rain in Thailand

 We started drive farming in November 2011.
 The reason was simple: the supply of the 3TB hard drives used in our Storage Pods had dried up—or more correctly—was under water.
 The tragic flooding in Thailand began in August 2011 and by early October, it had submerged houses, schools, and factories.
 Over 800 people died and many more were homeless and hungry, with over one million people thrown out of work.
 As the water receded, the human cost of the flooding was obvious and the economic impact was slowly coming into focus.
-In late-October, it was estimated that up to 50% of the worldwide hard drive manufacturing capacity was lost or damaged.
+In late October, it was estimated that up to 50% of the worldwide hard drive manufacturing capacity was lost or damaged.
 The impact of the lost capacity was immediate as hard drive prices nearly tripled overnight.

 Wanted: A Really Good Idea

 We huddled in the conference room.
-CTO Brian stood at the whiteboard listing retailers, store locations and employee names.
+CTO Brian stood at the whiteboard listing retailers, store locations, and employee names.
 While we had a Storage Pod buffer in our data center that could last a few months, some industry analysts were already predicting that the drive shortage could last well over a year.
 Backblaze is committed to providing unlimited data backup, but with our normal channels charging usury prices for the hard drives core to our business, we needed a miracle.
 We got two: Costco and Best Buy.
 On Brian’s whiteboard, he listed every Costco and Best Buy in the San Francisco Bay Area, and then some.
 We would go to each location and buy as many 3TB drives as possible.

 Shucking Is a Good Thing